rforbiodatascience24/group_03_project/README.md

 Using the "DOWNLOAD" button on the right side, the same zip-compressed data file as above is downloaded.

+## Porject presentation

+HERE THE LINK TO THE PROJECT PRESENTATION IS INSERTED!

 ## Project Description

 Our project is analyzing data from 130 US Hospitals in the years 1999-2008.
 The used dataset focuses on patients with diabetes who had laboratory tests, received medications, and had a hospital stay up to 14 days.
 The data set includes 101.766 instances, where each instance is one visit to the hospital by a diabetes patient.

-The data is analysed to show BLA BLA BLA BLA BLA BLA BLA BLA BLA BLA BLA BLA BLA BLA BLA BLA
+The data is merged with an ICD9 database to describe the diagnoses and analyzed to show patient groups, which are admitted and readmitted more than others.
+The purpose is to gain insight into groups of patient being admitted more than others.

 ## Content of repository:

 ### 01_load_data.qmd

-Getting and loading the data, and joining raw dataframes together
+Creating the \_raw folder and getting the data.
+The data contains the full patient information along with admission data.
+The admission data file is stating codes, decribing how a patient is admitted into the hospital.\
+Here the ICD9 code database is also fetched.
+The ICD9 codes are used instead of diagnoses and procedures in the US.

 ### 02_clean_data.qmd

-Cleaning the data set
+Here the admission data is made into a tidy data frame.
+The ICD9 data is also made into a tidy data frame with short and long descriptions for each diagnosis.

+The full patient dataset is then cleaned to show NA values instead of "?" e.g. and columns containing yes or no is standardized.

+The admission data is then joined into the diabetes data.
+The same is done for the ICD9 dataset.

 ### 03_augment.qmd

 Augment the dataset, adding columns for amount of entries pr patient and total days in hospital.

 ### 04_description.qmd

-Information about dataset, such as distribution of age and gender, and patient with most days spend in hostpital.
+Information about the dataset, such as distribution of age and gender, and patient with most days spend in hospital.

-### 03_visualize_data.R
+### 05_visualize_data.R

-Vizualization of the data set
+Vizualizations of the dataset.
+Here information about gender, age and number of diagnoses are quantified in plots.

-### 04_PCA_analysis.R
+### 06_PCA_analysis.R

-PCA-analysis
-We will perform a PCA analysis on the data set to see if we can reduce the dimensionality of the data set.
-We will then plot the data set in 2D and 3D to see if we can see any patterns in the data set.
+PCA-analysis.
+Here a PCA analysis is performed on the data set to see if we can reduce the dimensionality to view patterns that may contribute to readmittance.
+It is then plotted in 2D and 3D to see if any patterns can be seen in the data set.

-## Shiny app

-## How to Install and Run the Project
+### 07_shiny.R

+A shiny app created as a tool to look up....
+INSERT DESCRIPTION

 Here we insert the needed packages and installations, which are needed to run the code (if neccessary).